-In an effort to demonstrate fire safety awareness and preparedness in compliance with the fire code, Environmental Health and Safety (EHS) has prepared a fire evacuation drill summer schedule.
-This schedule identifies the proposed day and time of the drill as well as the academic and administrative buildings in which the drills will be conducted.
+In an effort to demonstrate fire safety awareness and preparedness in compliance with the fire code, Environmental Health and Safety (EHS) conducts fire evacuation drills.

 Please adhere to the following directions when the fire alarm sounds to safely evacuate the building:

 - If a fire alarm sounds, evacuate immediately in a safe and orderly manner – do not run.